Xenon-Lang-Org/docs/src/security_features.md

 ## Conclusion

 The Xenon compiler incorporates several security features inspired by Rust to ensure the safety and reliability of the compiled code.
-These features include memory safety, type safety, concurrency safety, semantic analysis, safe code generation, and robust error handling.
+These features include memory safety, type safety, semantic analysis, safe code generation, and robust error handling.
 By prioritizing these security principles, the Xenon compiler aims to provide a secure and reliable foundation for writing and executing Xenon programs.